 All trees are hand-sheared, which means that no two look alike.
 Cut your own award-winning fir, pine, or spruce.
 The farm will wrap your tree and provide free twine for you to tie the tree onto your vehicle.
 While you are visiting, check out the farm animals residing in a restored 19th century heated barn, and enjoy the Christmas movies that play all day long in the hayloft.
 Refreshments include hot dogs, muffins, hot chocolate, and more.
 Santa stops by several times daily.
 The farm is open weekends, beginning Thanksgiving weekend, from 9:30 a.m. until dark.
 973-875-4231

 Stonerow Tree Farm – Branchville

 Stonerow Tree Farm provides free saws for cutting, tree bailing, and twine to tie your tree to your car or truck.
 Pets on a leash are welcome.
-Santa Claus visits between 1–3 p.m. on Saturdays, and the Beemerville Fire Department will be on hand December 5 & 6 along with one of their fire trucks for children to enjoy.
+Santa Claus visits between 1–3 p.m. on Saturdays, and the Beemerville Fire Department will also visit (date to be determined).
 Visitors can enjoy marshmallows around a fire pit.
-The farm is open weekends starting November 26 through December 11, from 9 a.m. to 4 p.m.
+The farm is open weekends starting November 25, from 9 a.m. to 4 p.m.
 All trees are $50.
 Visa, MasterCard, and Discover accepted.
 973-875-7968

 Photo courtesy of Woodsedge Tree Farm.